ScratchAddons/ScratchAddons/README.md

 ## About

-Scratch Addons is a WebExtension (supports both Chrome and Firefox).
+Scratch Addons is a Web browser extension (supports both Chrome and Firefox).
 Scratch Addons' mission is to combine all existing Scratch extensions, userscripts and userstyles into a single easy-to-access place, while still letting users choose which ones to enable.

 ### What's actually an "addon"?